-No split or consolidation of equity shares has been made in the last one year prior to filing of this Prospectus.
+No split or consolidation of equity shares has been made in the last one year prior to filing of this Red Herring

+Prospectus.

-Exemption from complying with any provisions of securities laws, if any, granted by SEBI as on the date of filing of this Prospectus.
+Exemption from complying with any provisions of securities laws, if any, granted by SEBI

-Our Company has not taken any exemption from complying with any provisions of the Securities Law from SEBI
+Our Company has not taken any exemption from complying with any provisions of the Securities Law from SEBI as on the date of filing of this Red Herring Prospectus.